CogitoNTNU/TutorAI/README.md

 - **Learning plans**: These plans will be tailored to the user's learning pace, style, and goals, offering a structured path to mastering the subject.
 - **Flashcards and Memory aids**: Enhance memory retention with our range of digital memory aids, including customizable flashcards.
 These interactive tools are designed to make study sessions more productive and engaging.
 - **Quiz and test generation**: Automatic generation of quizzes and tests based on the material in the PDF
+- **Quiz and test grading**: Automatic grading of quizzes and tests.
+This feature will provide instant feedback on performance, allowing users to track their progress and identify areas for improvement.
+- **Compendium**: A comprehensive database of knowledge that can be accessed and searched by users.
+This feature will provide a wealth of information on a wide range of topics, making learning more accessible and engaging.
 - **Study streaks**: This gamified element aims to motivate users to engage with their learning material regularly, making education a daily habit, and exams passed easily.

 ## Setup